 While visibility into call quality is vital, it’s complicated by the many components involved, including servers, network infrastructure, firewalls, session border controllers, and other infrastructure elements.
 Although IT teams can monitor individual devices—such as looking at CPU utilization to see how servers are performing—gaining critical insights into how the service itself is performing can be difficult, particularly in a converged network environment.

 Packet Data Holds the Key to Holistic Visibility

 What is the key to building an end-to-end view across such a complex environment?
 Packet data, which can see how everything communicates across all borders and dependencies.
 Using hardware- or software-based appliances, companies can achieve pervasive visibility into packet traffic and application workloads.
 By processing and analyzing this packet data at the point of collection, companies can then view key performance metrics that deliver a centralized analysis into the performance characteristics of all infrastructure and application components and dependencies.
 Known as smart data, these metrics reveal important UC&C service measurements, such as mean opinion score, to evaluate voice quality.
 It also reveals error information in call set-up protocols such as SIP.
 Packet data delivers the holistic visibility needed to get to the root cause of issues very quickly.
 By ensuring the performance of these vital systems, businesses can deliver the flawless customer experience so crucial for success.

-NETSCOUT’s Ray Krug talks UC&C trends on the CUBE.
-Watch the video.
+NETSCOUT’s Ray Krug discusses UC&C trends on the CUBE.

 Haggerty is an area vice president of product and solutions marketing at NETSCOUT.